Is Pet Sitting Right for Me?

 By Alan Mansfield

-To answer this question successfully, we recommend checking with your veterinarian about all potential options for the care of your pet(s) while out of town.
+To answer this question successfully, we recommend checking with your veterinarian about all potential options, including pet sitting for the care of your pet(s) while out of town.
 Many clinics offer basic boarding services and most will typically have recommendations of other facilities should they not have enough room for your important family member.
 Boarding is a wonderful service, offering a structured stay for your baby.
 Pets will routinely go out for exercise and potty breaks and receive their medications (if there are any) on a set time schedule.
 Many veterinarian clinics also offer bathing and grooming services.
 The added benefit of boarding your pet is that there are many individuals taking responsibility for the care and treatment of your pet as opposed to just one.

 After checking with the veterinary clinic, you may determine that pet sitting is a more attractive service, but what is it?
 Though services provided will ultimately differ from pet sitter to pet sitter, in general, the pet sitter will come to your home a predetermined/negotiated number of times per day.
 It is best to try and mimic your pet’s routine as closely as possible as if you were home yourself taking care of them.
 This includes feeding and water schedules, cleanliness of their living space, potty pick up duty outside as well as the litter box inside, treats for whatever activities you desire, walking and/or other exercises, medication administration as you designate, and any other special needs your baby has come to love.